Trapanese Pesto: how to easily prepare it at home!

 Mix it with grilled zucchini or eggplant for a healthy and flavorful side dish.

-A tasty alternative to Trapanese pesto is the Sicilian-style pesto, available at Sicilus.
-Made with fresh basil, creamy ricotta and high-quality almonds, this condiment is perfect for enriching your dishes with the authentic flavors of Sicily.
-Ideal for dressing pasta or for spreading on crostini, Sicilian-style pesto offers a delicate and genuine touch that will win over the whole family
+A tasty alternative to Trapanese pesto is Sicilian pesto, available on Sicilus.
+Made with fresh basil, creamy ricotta, and high-quality almonds, this condiment is perfect for enriching your dishes with the authentic flavors of Sicily.
+Ideal for dressing pasta or spreading on crostini, Sicilian pesto offers a delicate and genuine touch that will win over the whole family.

-To make the most of the sicilian-style pesto, you can try it in different preparations that will enhance its authentic flavors.
+To best appreciate Sicilian pesto, you can try it in various preparations with fresh ingredients that will enhance its authentic flavors.
 Here are some serving ideas and pairings:

-• With pasta: Try it with spaghetti, penne or trofie for a simple but flavorful first course.
-For an extra touch, add a sprinkling of grated Parmesan cheese and a few leaves of fresh basil.
+• With pasta: Try it with spaghetti, penne, or trofie for a simple yet flavorful first course.
+For an extra touch, add a sprinkle of grated parmesan and a few fresh basil leaves.

-• Gourmet Crostini: Spread Sicilian-style pesto on slices of toasted bread and top with diced cherry tomatoes and a drizzle of extra virgin olive oil.
-This is a perfect idea for an appetizer or aperitif.
+• Gourmet Crostini: Spread Sicilian pesto on slices of toasted bread and top with diced cherry tomatoes and a drizzle of extra virgin olive oil.
+It’s a perfect idea for an appetizer or aperitif.

-• White meats or fish: Use pesto as an accompanying sauce to flavor white meats such as chicken and turkey or fish such as sea bass or salmon.
+• White meats or fish: Use the pesto as a dipping sauce to flavor white meats like chicken and turkey or fish like sea bass or salmon.

-• Pizza with a unique taste: Use it in place of classic tomato sauce or as a topping on a white pizza with mozzarella and fresh vegetables.
+• Uniquely flavored pizza: Use it instead of classic tomato sauce or as a topping on a white pizza with mozzarella and fresh vegetables.

-• Baked Potatoes: Mix pesto with sliced potatoes before baking them in the oven.
-You'll get a flavored side dish that everyone will love.
+• Oven-baked potatoes: Mix the pesto with potato wedges before baking them.
+You’ll get a flavored side dish that everyone will love.

-Whatever the occasion, Sicilian-style pesto will always be a versatile and tasty ally in the kitchen, capable of turning any dish into a unique experience for family and friends!
+Whatever the occasion, Sicilian pesto will always be a versatile and tasty ally in the kitchen, capable of transforming every dish into a unique experience for family and friends!

-Basil, ricotta and almond pesto, 180gr - Sicilus Srl
+Basil pesto, ricotta and almonds, 180gr - Sicilus Srl

 Share Your Creations